False light is a form of invasion of privacy for which you can pursue a civil claim. A false light claim exists when an individual or business

 - A business runs an advertisement that gives the false impression that Michael supports one of its products.

-A person in California typically has a one-year statute of limitation, from the date of publication, to file a claim for false light.
+In California, you typically have a one-year statute of limitation, from the date of publication, to file a claim for false light.

-The damages a plaintiff may recover in these actions will ordinarily depend on the specific facts of a case.
+The damages you may recover in these actions will ordinarily depend on the specific facts of a case.
 Some of the more common examples of damages, however, include compensation for:

 - Harm to reputation, shame and hurt feelings;

-- Damage to the plaintiff's trade or occupation; or,
+- Damage to your trade or occupation; or,

 - Loss of business income resulting from the disclosure.